The Science

 What is a compounded medication?

 A compounded medication is a prescription drug custom-prepared for an individual patient by a licensed pharmacist.
-Unlike mass-produced medications that come in fixed doses, compounded medications can be tailored to specific dosage needs and use the same active pharmaceutical ingredients as their brand-name equivalents.
+Unlike mass-produced medications that come in fixed doses, compounded medications can be tailored to specific dosage needs.
+Compounded medications are not FDA-approved drugs and are not interchangeable with brand-name medications.

-No. Compounded semaglutide itself is not FDA-approved as a finished product.
-However, it is legally prescribed and dispensed through 503A compounding pharmacies that are licensed by state boards of pharmacy and subject to FDA oversight.
-The active pharmaceutical ingredient is sourced from FDA-registered suppliers.
+No. Compounded GLP-1 medications are not FDA-approved as finished products.
+However, they are legally prescribed and dispensed through 503A compounding pharmacies that are licensed by state boards of pharmacy and subject to FDA oversight.
+The active pharmaceutical ingredients are sourced from FDA-registered suppliers.

 Is 503A or 503B better?